Emergency Medical Technician Paramedic Certificate

 A unique partnership with Faxton St. Luke's Healthcare.

-This unique Certificate program, a partnership between Herkimer College and Faxton-St. Luke's Healthcare, provides the paramedic student the education necessary to function in an out-of-hospital setting as an emergency medical services professional.
+This Emergency Medical Technician Certificate program from Herkimer College —a partnership between Herkimer College and MVHS—provides the paramedic student the education necessary to function in an out-of-hospital setting as an emergency medical services professional.
 Trauma from motor vehicle collisions and the like, as well as medical emergencies such as heart attacks and strokes, all demand professional pre-hospital emergency medical attention.
-Emergency Medical Technician-Paramedic (EMT-P) gives immediate and often life-saving emergency medical care to these patients while on-scene and during transport to medical facilities.
+An Emergency Medical Technician-Paramedic (EMT-P) gives immediate and often life-saving emergency medical care to these patients while on-scene and during transport to medical facilities.
 Successful graduates will be eligible for New York State Certification as well as certification with the National Registry of Emergency Medical Technicians.

 The goals of this program are to:

 - Gain the knowledge required to become a competent and valuable member of the Emergency Medical Service team

 - Gain the organizational and hands-on skills required to become a competent and valuable member of the Emergency Medical Service team

 - Gain the attitude required to become a competent and valuable member of the Emergency Medical Service team

 Successful graduates from this program will be able to:

 - Comprehend, apply, and evaluate the clinical information in the patient's presentation and determine the appropriate pre-hospital diagnosis